-Oslo Cathedral (previously Our Saviour's Church) was first consecrated in 1697.
-In 1950 it was restored back to its original baroque interior.
+The parish church for downtown Oslo was first consecrated in 1697, and in 1950 it was restored back to its original baroque interior.

 The pulpit, altar piece and organ front with acanthus carvings are all originals.
 The large ceiling murals were painted by Hugo Lous Mohr between 1936 and 1950, and the stained glass windows are by Emanuel Vigeland.